easierbycode/luascript/README.md

-# Luascript
+# LuaScript

 Translate Lua 5.2 to Javascript.

 ## Intrinsic limitations

-Obviously, porting Lua to Javascript has some feature limitations.
+Obviously, porting Lua to JavaScript has some feature limitations.
 Some of those limitations are obvious, like access to C endpoints, but some are not.
 These section outlines those limitations.

 ### Syntax limitations